reem/go-once-mutex/README.md

 the return value of `Lock` is ALWAYS checked and respected when mutation is attempted, or data races could trivially arise.

+This type is mostly useful for implementing lazily-evaluated types or other similar primitives, since it can act as the implementation of blackholing.
+OnceMutex is meant to be used within other libraries, and rarely by users directly.

 ## Example

 ```go